ignacioj/WhacAMole/README.md

 - Type of target machine (Target Machine).
 - Date-time of creation of the process.
 - Time elapsed from system startup to process creation.
-- Signature of the EP.
+- Signature of the PE.
 - Address of the program's database file (.pdb) read in memory and in the file.
 - Date-time obtained from the IMAGE_FILE_HEADER read in memory and in the file.
 - Date-time obtained from the IMAGE_DEBUG_DIRECTORY read in memory and in the file.